OctopusDeploy/docs/docs/deployment-targets/ssh-targets/configuring-ssh-connection.md

 :::

-When you complete the machine details and hit `Save`, Octopus will perform an initial health check.
+When you complete the machine details and hitÂ `Save`, Octopus will perform an initial health check.
 These health checks are done periodically or on demand and ensure that the endpoint is reachable and is appropriately configured, ready for performing a deployment task.

 In the case of SSH endpoints this involves checking for the presence of Mono and Calamari, as well as providing details about available space and the user account used for connectivity.
 As SSH endpoints do not involve any actual Tentacle, the running version that is displayed will always indicate the version of the Octopus Server instance itself.